Oulton Park: Origins – 1950s

 The first meeting took place on 8 August, but the RAC would not allow the public to attend, wanting an opening meeting to be run successfully before allowing paying spectators; nonetheless some 3,000 club members and their guests attended as spectators.
 The main event of the day was the 33-lap 49.6 mi Formula Two race, won by Tony Rolt driving Rob Walker's Connaught A Type.
 The supporting Formula III event was divided into three 10-lap heats (won by Don Trueman, Charles Headland and Don Parker) and a 17-lap final which went to Les Leston.

 Oulton Park has a vast catchment area which includes Liverpool, Manchester, Chester and Crewe so it is little surprise that the second meeting and last of 1953, on 3 October, attracted a crowd of 40,000.
 It was a joint motorcycle and car event, the Wirral 100 Motor Club joining the Mid-Cheshire Car Club in organising it.
 The car side of the day was confined to three Formula III races and a final, which was won by Glaswegian Ninian Sanderson from Ken Tyrrell.

 By April 1954, the track had grown to 2.356 mi in length and within a year of the opening meeting had grown again, to 2.761 mi.
 On Easter 1975, another circuit layout, measuring 1.654 mi, came into use.
-Oulton Park is unique amongst the new post-World War II circuits in that it is a true road circuit whilst its contemporaries were, with one exception, converted airfields (the exception being the short-lived Blandford).
-It has something in common with Mallory Park in that it can trace its history back a very long way (possibly as far as Roman times) and is mentioned in the Doomsday Book as ‘Aleton’.
+Oulton Park is unique amongst the new post-World War II circuits in that it is a true road circuit whilst its contemporaries were, with one exception, converted airfields (the exception being the short-lived Blandford Circuit in Dorset).
+It has something in common with Mallory Park in that it can trace its history back a very long way (possibly as far as Roman times) and is mentioned in Domesday Book as ‘Aleton’.